apache/pulsar/site/docs/latest/cookbooks/tiered-storage.md

 The Tiered Storage offloading mechanism takes advantage of this segment oriented architecture.
 When offloading is requested, the segments of the log are copied, one-by-one, to tiered storage.
 All segments of the log, apart from the segment currently being written to can be offloaded.

-On the broker, the administrator must configure the bucket or credentials for the cloud storage service.
+On the broker, the administrator must configure the bucket and credentials for the cloud storage service.
 The configured bucket must exist before attempting to offload.
 If it does not exist, the offload operation will fail.

 Pulsar uses multi-part objects to upload the segment data.
 It is possible that a broker could crash while uploading the data.
 We recommend you add a life cycle rule your bucket to expire incomplete multi-part upload after a day or two to avoid getting charged for incomplete uploads.

-## Configuring the driver for "aws-s3" or "google-cloud-storage" in the broker
+## Configuring the offload driver

 Offloading is configured in ```broker.conf```.

-At a minimum, the administrator must configure the driver, the bucket and the authenticating.
-There is also some other knobs to configure, like the bucket regions, the max block size in backed storage, etc.
+At a minimum, the administrator must configure the driver, the bucket and the authenticating credentials.
+There is also some other knobs to configure, like the bucket region, the max block size in backed storage, etc.

 Currently we support driver of types: { "aws-s3", "google-cloud-storage" },
-{% include admonition.html type="warning" content="Driver names are case-insensitive for driver's name. "s3" and "aws-s3" are similar, with "aws-s3" you just don't need to define the url of the endpoint because it is aligned with region, and default is `s3.amazonaws.com`; while with s3, you must provide the endpoint url by `s3ManagedLedgerOffloadServiceEndpoint`." %}
+{% include admonition.html type="warning" content="Driver names are case-insensitive for driver's name.
+There is a third driver type, "s3", which is identical to "aws-s3", though it requires that you specify an endpoint url using `s3ManagedLedgerOffloadServiceEndpoint`.
+This is useful if using a S3 compatible data store, other than AWS." %}

 ```conf
 managedLedgerOffloadDriver=aws-s3
 ```

-### Configuring for "aws-s3" driver
+### "aws-s3" Driver configuration

-#### Configuring the Bucket
+#### Bucket and Region

-On the broker, the administrator must configure the bucket and credentials for the cloud storage service.
-The configured bucket and credentials must exist before attempting to offload.
-If it does not exist, the offload operation will fail.

-Regarding AWS S3, the administrator should configure `s3ManagedLedgerOffloadBucket`.
+Buckets are the basic containers that hold your data.
+Everything that you store in Cloud Storage must be contained in a bucket.
+You can use buckets to organize your data and control access to your data, but unlike directories and folders, you cannot nest buckets.

 ```conf
 s3ManagedLedgerOffloadBucket=pulsar-topic-offload
 ```

-#### Configuring the Bucket Region

 Bucket Region is the region where bucket located.
+Bucket Region is not a required but a recommended configuration.
+If it is not configured, It will use the default region.

-Regarding AWS S3, the default region is `US East (N. Virginia)`.
+With AWS S3, the default region is `US East (N. Virginia)`.
 Page [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) contains more information.

-- AWS S3 Region example:

 ```conf
 s3ManagedLedgerOffloadRegion=eu-west-3
 ```

-#### Configuring the Authenticating
+#### Authentication with AWS

 To be able to access AWS S3, you need to authenticate with AWS S3.
 Pulsar does not provide any direct means of configuring authentication for AWS S3, but relies on the mechanisms supported by the [DefaultAWSCredentialsProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).